 Geography is not only up-to-date and relevant, it is one of the most exciting, adventurous and valuable subjects to study today.
 In a world of rapid and constant political, economic and social change, where young people's lives are affected by daily decisions and human actions on all scales, Geography has never been a more pertinent subject to study.
-Geography at IGCSE level addresses directly the issues that will shape the world in which our pupils will live, from Brexit to global warming, development to water management.
-The subject draws upon and develops a wide range of highly desirable academic skills and knowledge from across the academic spectrum to help pupils make sense of the world around them.
+The Geography GCSE addresses issues that will shape the world in which we live and gives pupils the opportunity to apply their knowledge directly through field work.
+The course develops a wide range of geographical skills that helps pupils make sense of the world around them and are invaluable in future academic learning and in the workplace.